801 West Bay Drive, Suite 707, Largo, FL 33770

 Turns out that $5 trillion, or M0, takes up a lot of space.
 But we have to do a bit of abstracting to properly visualize it.

-That M0 stack of bills would weigh twice as much as the Statue of Liberty.
-21
+It would weigh 3.5 times as much as the Statue of Liberty.12,13

 Now that's a lot of dough.